-technology of the future.
+All the human and physical resources currently being squandered on unnecessary military programs can be reclaimed for productive public and private investment under a Green New Deal.
+Former weapons engineers can be put to work building the sustainable energy technology of the future.
 Steel being used for tanks and concrete used for military bases can be used instead to rebuild the country's crumbling water works and other infrastructure.
-The hundreds of billions of dollars previously spent on missiles, aircraft carriers and war can now be spent providing adequate facilities for underfunded public schools; planting trees to reforest areas devastated by wildfires; and constructing the windmills, biomass facilities, solar equipment and other sustainable energy infrastructure than can enable the country to reduce carbon emissions, avert catastrophic climate change, and lay economic foundations for sustainable prosperity for generations to come.20 Swords into ploughshares.
+The hundreds of billions of dollars previously spent on missiles, aircraft carriers and war can now be spent providing adequate facilities for underfunded public schools; planting trees to reforest areas devastated by wildfires; and constructing the windmills, biomass facilities, solar equipment and other sustainable energy infrastructure than can enable the country to reduce carbon emissions, avert catastrophic climate change, and lay economic foundations for sustainable prosperity for generations to come.22 If ever there was a time to beat swords into plowshares, now is that time.

-The U.S. economy is not currently creating productive livelihoods at living wages for all Americans.
-One reason is that the defense sector is depleting our productive manufacturing economy of engineers, steel, energy, and the other factors of production.
-By contrast, a Green New Deal will create more jobs than the war economy and by rebuilding U.S. manufacturing, will create sustainable prosperity.
+The U.S. private sector is not currently creating productive livelihoods at living wages for all Americans.
+One reason is that defense industries are depleting our productive manufacturing economy of engineers, steel, energy, and the other factors of production.
+By contrast, a Green New Deal can create more jobs than the war economy and by rebuilding U.S. manufacturing, can create sustainable prosperity.23 Appendix I, reprinted from Heidi Peltier's 2017 article Job Opportunity Cost of War, compares the employment multipliers for defense spending with those for typical Green New Deal categories of spending.